qihongl/learn-hippo/docs/learned_encoding/RESULTS.md

 event at a time, and the primary retriever has no learned key projection.
 These simplifications make the credit-assignment claim identifiable but limit direct comparison with the original multi-event LSTM simulations and with human cognition.

+## Secondary mechanism analyses

+These analyses were declared after the confirmatory result and are exploratory.
+They use new episode seeds beginning at 6,000,000 and do not modify the primary success audit.
+Machine-readable results are in `outputs/learned_encoding/mechanism_results.json`.

+### What signal controls writing?

+Mean learned write probability was 0.000005 after one observed feature, 0.000049 after two, 0.028 after three, and 0.994 after all four features.
+The increase is therefore abrupt at semantic completion rather than a smooth preference for later physical time.

+Keeping only the observation mask while zeroing event cue and feature values preserved reward at 0.992 ± 0.005 and endpoint selectivity at 0.991 ± 0.005 across model seeds.
+Keeping only feature values produced no deterministic writes and reward 0.000; cue-only input also produced reward 0.000.
+The learned gate therefore relies primarily on the explicit accumulated observation mask.

+This result narrows the claim.
+The policy receives no `is_boundary` bit, but an all-ones mask is a transparent signal that every required feature has arrived.
+The model learned that storing on this completion state is valuable; it did not discover latent event boundaries from an unsegmented stream.

+### Is competitive retrieval necessary?

+Endpoint-only reward remained 1.000 for every tested softmax temperature.
+Always- write reward increased from 0.006 at temperature 0.03 to 0.241 at 0.10 and 0.563 at 1.00 as attention became less dominated by the exact incomplete cue.
+Midpoint-plus- endpoint reward similarly ranged from approximately 0.000 to 0.683.
+It never matched endpoint-only storage in the declared grid.

+When competitive content retrieval was replaced by an oracle that always selected the latest stored trace, always-write reward became 1.000.
+Selective encoding is therefore useful here because the retriever is vulnerable to an incomplete but more cue-similar trace.
+A retrieval architecture that reliably prioritizes the most complete trace removes the selective-encoding advantage.